Dermot Cantillon BAgSc MSc

 Meta is a Kildare native and a qualified veterinary surgeon.
 Her particular interest is in equine reproduction and she enjoys giving presentations to lay and professional audiences on the subject.

-She is also a member of the Turf Club and currently serves as Senior Steward of the Turf Club.
+She is also a former Senior Steward of the Turf Club and and is a board member of Horse Racing Ireland.
 She is a past President of the Irish Veterinary Association and of the Veterinary Council of Ireland.

-Away from work, racing, and updating the website, Meta enjoys cooking and would love to have more time for reading instead of sorting the socks of four teenagers.
+Away from work, racing, and updating the website, Meta enjoys cooking and reading.

 Ian Thompson is originally from Manchester, England.
 After completing an honours degree in Maths with Finance at Leeds University, Ian worked at Mapperley Stud, New Zealand for six years, where he was Stud Manager.